itziarAlbi/CourseProjectAnalisys/README.md

 By using aggregate() command it calculates the average of each variable for each activity and each subject.
 Besides, the script sots data frame by Subject and Activity columns in ascending order.

-Finally it writes the output in a text file named "result.txt".
+Finally it writes the output in a text file named "result.txt" with 180 rows and 69 columns.